Effective dynamics of nucleosome configurations at the yeast PHO5 promoter

 Modeling approach and promoter configuration occurrences.

 (A) Simplified nucleosome dynamics at the PHO5 promoter including assembly, disassembly and sliding from a site-centric point of view.
 Dashed circles indicate possible nucleosome positions.
 Pho4-binding sites (UASp elements) are represented by small circles.
 (B) Configuration-specific modeling approach with eight promoter configurations and 32 reactions.
-Arrow color code as in panel A. (C) Measured relative occurrences of the eight promoter configurations indicated at the bottom as in panel B but rotated by 90° and for three different ‘promoter states’: the repressed wild-type, a weakly activated mutant (pho4[85-99] pho80Δtata) and the activated mutant (pho80Δ), using data from Brown et al., 2013.
+Arrow color code as in panel A. (C) Measured relative occurrences of the eight promoter configurations indicated at the bottom as in panel B but rotated by 90° and for three different ‘promoter states’: the repressed wild-type, a weakly activated mutant (pho4[85-99] pho80tata) and the activated mutant (pho80), using data from Brown et al., 2013.

 Definition and evaluation workflow of regulated on-off-slide models.

 On-off-slide models consist of processes from different hierarchies: (A) Global processes for assembly, disassembly and (optional) sliding.
-Global processes govern all reactions of the corresponding type with the same rate rA, rD or rS.
+Global processes govern all reactions of the corresponding type with the same rate , or .
 To fit multiple promoter states simultaneously, some processes have to be regulated, that is, have different rate values depending on the promoter state.
 In this example, the global assembly process is regulated.
-(B) Optional site-specific processes for assembly and disassembly at each position (example here with rates rA3 and rD1) and for sliding between each neighboring pair of positions (here rS12).
+(B) Optional site-specific processes for assembly and disassembly at each position (example here with rates and ) and for sliding between each neighboring pair of positions (here ).
 Reactions in gray have not been overruled by more specific processes (here: site-specific processes) and consequently are still determined by the rate parameters of processes on the less specific hierarchy level (here: global processes).
-(C) The last hierarchy level is given by optional configuration-specific processes governing only one reaction (here with rates rD1-4 and rS4-3).
+(C) The last hierarchy level is given by optional configuration-specific processes governing only one reaction (here with rates and ).
 Here, only the promoter configurations 1 to 4 are shown.
 (D) Each regulated on-off-slide model is fitted and evaluated successively using the experimental data on the left-hand side (promoter states during the experiment given in parentheses).
 Models are discarded if they do not match the maximum likelihood threshold after each stage.
 With each additional experimental data set, the fit results in new optimal relative rate values of the model.
 Only the dynamic Flag-/Myc-tagged histone measurements enable us to also fit the time scale.

 Occurrences of the different processes in the models with satisfactory likelihood at the different stages.